We all want what’s best for our pets, and keeping them free of ticks and fleas is a regular duty of pet ownership.

 Not only do we want to make sure our dogs (and cats) are comfortable and safe from pest-carried illnesses, but the thought of bugs in our home is just nasty.

-You might want to avoid using any harsh products or chemicals on your dog’s sensitive skin or stomach, but you hate the smell of herbal sprays or flea collars.
-Plus, there have been numerous reports of topicals and medications poisoning dogs and causing vomiting, seizures, and even worse.
+You might want to avoid using any harsh products or chemicals on your dog’s sensitive skin or stomach, as there have been numerous reports of topicals and medications poisoning dogs and causing vomiting, seizures, and even worse.

 Coconut Oil to the Rescue

-Coconut oil works differently than most other flea prevention methods.
-While most treatments enter your dog’s bloodstream and kills pests once they bite, coconut oil actually repels fleas and ticks from your dog’s coat (meaning your dog doesn’t have to get bitten for the prevention to work).
+While some of these treatments enter your dog’s bloodstream and kills pests once they bite, coconut oil actually repels fleas and ticks from your dog’s coat (meaning he doesn’t have to get bitten for the prevention to work).

-Plus, the scent is very mild and just smells like coconut, so if you or your dog are sensitive to the scent of harsh chemicals or herbal remedies, 100 percent, organic, extra-virgin coconut oil is a great solution.
+Plus, the scent is very mild and just smells like coconut, so if you or your dog are sensitive to the smell of harsh chemicals or herbal remedies—100%, organic, extra-virgin coconut oil is the way to go.

-How to Use Coconut Oil for Fleas
+How to Use Coconut Oil for Fleas?

 If you know or suspect your dog already has fleas and ticks on him, you can kill the little bugs and stop the infestation in its tracks with a simple coconut oil treatment.

-Coconut oil in its raw state is hard, so your body heat will help the coconut oil melt a little for easier spreading.
-Use your hands to rub the oil all over your dog – he will love the attention and massage!
+Coconut oil in its raw state is hard, so your body heat will help it melt a little for easier spreading.
+Then, use your hands to rub the oil all over your dog, he will love the attention and massage!

 Take extra care to cover the armpits, around the neck, behind the ears, between the toes, and underneath the tail, as these are all places where fleas love to hide.
 Rub the oil in all the way to the root of your dog’s fur so that it makes contact with the skin.

-If you want, you can even add a few drops of peppermint, tea tree, lavender, citronella, or lemon essential oils for added treatment benefits and fragrance.
+You can even add a few drops of peppermint, tea tree, lavender, citronella, or lemon essential oil for added treatment benefits and fragrance.

 Leave the oil on your dog for a minimum of 8 hours (you can safely leave it on overnight, but if your dog sleeps in your bed with you, your sheets could get oily) and then wash it off with your regular pet shampoo.

-2. Making a Repellent Spray with Coconut Oil
+2. Make a Repellent Spray at Home

-Simply combine equal parts coconut oil and water and melt in the microwave or a saucepan over low heat.
-Add a few drops of lavender essential oil and allow to cool enough that it’s safe to spray on your dog without re-hardening.
+Simply combine equal parts coconut oil and water, and melt in the microwave or a saucepan over low heat.
+Add a few drops of lavender essential oil, and allow to cool enough that it’s safe to spray on your dog without re-hardening.

 Pour the mixture into a spray bottle (you can get one at a dollar store or most grocery stores) and immediately apply to your dog, avoiding eyes.
-Just be sure to make this mixture one dose at a time as it will harden, or store it in a container you can heat up again.
+Just be sure to make this mixture one dose at a time, as it will harden, or store it in a container you can heat up again.

-3. Feeding Coconut Oil to Your Dog for Both Treatment and Prevention
+3. Feed Coconut Oil to Your Dog

-If you want, you can melt equal parts coconut oil and peanut butter and pour into molds (lining a muffin tin with baking cups and filling them only a quarter full would work too), sprinkle with cinnamon, and freeze to harden.
+If you want, you can melt equal parts coconut oil and peanut butter and pour into molds (lining a muffin tin with baking cups and filling them only a quarter full would work, too), sprinkle with cinnamon, and freeze to harden.